Elderly-Person-Bathroom-Assistance

 3. Install grab rails where needed

-Grab rails are one of the most popular showering aids in a bathroom.
 They’re simple to install and easy to use while being extremely effective.
 You can install grab rails wherever they are needed in the bathroom and in any position to suit specific needs.
+They’re especially handy in small bathroom layouts.

 A common spot is above the bath, making it easier to get in and out of the tub or shower.
 Even better, they come in various designs, so you can place one in your bathroom without spoiling the look or decor.